OnlyFans in College: The Honest Guide Students Actually Need

 How do I handle OnlyFans income on taxes if I’m a dependent?

 Being a dependent doesn’t eliminate your tax obligations — it affects whether your parents can claim you.
-If your income exceeds certain thresholds, it may affect your parents’ ability to claim you as a dependent.
+If your income exceeds certain thresholds, it may affect your parents’ ability to claim you.
 Consult a tax professional for your specific situation.

 Is it worth starting if I can only dedicate a few hours per week?